stefan-reich/StefansOS/README.md

-# StefansOS
+# Stefan's OS
-Stefan's OS (Java-based, AI-enabled guest OS)
+A Java-based, AI-enabled guest OS

 Works on Windows, Mac OS and Linux.